 From feel to facts

 After insight comes action.
-When they saw the report of how they allocated their time, Kroes and Clements themselves started working differently.
-Kroes: "I was spending 95 per cent of my time in meetings, with about two hundred of our 7,500 colleagues.
+When they saw the report of how they allocated their time, Kroes himself started working differently.
+"I was spending 95 per cent of my time in meetings, with about two hundred of our 7,500 colleagues.
 Now I schedule more focus time for myself and look for ways to keep in touch with all of our employees."
-For his part, Clements discovered that he was often working with the same people in the evenings.
-"I'm trying to manage this better now, because everyone needs moments of rest.
-This is how data is making me a better leader."

 The power of improvement